coq/coq/doc/sphinx/proof-engine/ltac.rst

 ~~~~~~~~~~

 .. cmd:: Info @num @expr
+   :name: Info

    This command can be used to print the trace of the path eventually taken by an
    |Ltac| script.
 That is, the list of executed tactics, discarding
    all the branches which have failed.
-To that end the Info command can be
+To that end the :cmd:`Info` command can be
    used with the following syntax.